The AI Revolution: 2025 and Beyond

 AI and the COVID-19 Pandemic

-Artificial Intelligence played a crucial role in helping humanity combat the COVID-19 pandemic across multiple fronts, from early detection to treatment development.
+Artificial Intelligence proved instrumental in combating the COVID-19 pandemic, aiding humanity on multiple fronts from early detection to treatment development.

 1